-- Look for the ignition coil with its female plug and the three wires (red, brown and yellow).

-- Put the provided 4-position plug housing provisionally onto this plug and insert the three wires (red, brown and white) from the generator.
-Make sure that the terminals engage securely in the housing and that you connect:

-- red to red

-- brown to brown

-- yellow to yellow

-- Should you need (or want) to get the terminals out of the plug housing again, enter a paper clip from front next to the terminals and push the little barb aside.
-Than pull the wire out.
+- Look for the ignition coil with its female plug and the two wires (red and white). - Put the provided 2-position plug housing onto this plug and insert the two wires (red and white) from the generator.
+Make sure that the terminals engage securely in the housing and that you connect: - white to white - red to red - Should you need (or want) to get the terminals out of the plug housing again, enter a paper clip from front next to the terminals and push the little barb aside.
+Than pull the wire out. - The brown wire from the new generator with the round eye terminal have to be screwed to the holder frame of the ignition coil (ground).
+This connection is very important.
+Please don't depend on the frame as the earth-connection.
+Varnish, oil and dirt prevent often a good contact!